 Calf augmentation surgery is a cosmetic procedure which uses calf implants in order to enhance the lower portion of a patient’s legs.
-Patients may have a smaller lower leg due to injury, disease or both.
-Calf implants are a great way to minimize an existent deformity and to provide the patient with more aesthetically pleasing lower legs.
+Patients who have a smaller lower leg due to an injury, disease or both.
+The calf implants procedure is a great way to minimize the discomfort of deformity and to provide the patient with more aesthetically pleasing lower legs.

 Calf implants surgery is considered by some to be reconstructive surgery, although the leg’s functions are not improved or restored in any way – the only goal of this procedure is to provide the lower legs with a normal looking appearance.

-Calf augmentation through calf implants surgery is recommended for a wide range of individuals, including body builders, patients who suffered trauma or injury to their lower legs or simply patients dissatisfied with the look of their calves.
+Calf augmentation through calf implants surgery is recommended for a wide range of individuals, including bodybuilders, patients who suffered trauma or injury to their lower legs or patients have skinny legs or generally dissatisfied with the look of their calves.

-Heavy smokers or heavy drinkers unwilling to quit are not good candidates for calf augmentation through calf implants surgery.
-Smoking and heavy drinking can have a negative effect on the body’s healing process, thus on the results of the procedure itself.
+Heavy smokers or heavy drinkers who are unwilling to quit are not good candidates for calf augmentation through calf implants surgery, as in any surgical procedure.
+Smoking and heavy drinking can have a negative effect and create dangerous outcomes on the body's healing process, thus on the results of the system itself.
 Other contraindications include patients suffering from morbid obesity, heart disease, lung disease or diabetes.

 1 night stay in the hospital is required

-During first 12 hours of the calf implants recovery period, the patient’s legs must be kept in an elevated position.
-The bandages are kept in place for the first week before it is removed and only the compression garment is worn.
-The compression garment must be worn for 5 weeks.
-During the second week of the calf implants recovery period, patients can return to minimum physical activity and sedentary work.
-Heavy lifting, standing for long periods of time and walking for long periods of time need to be avoided for at least 3 weeks after the calf implants surgery.
-Most patients take 3 weeks off work for this procedure.
-Patients also need to carefully follow the doctor’s instructions.
+Heavy lifting, standing and/or walking for long periods need to be avoided for at least 3 weeks after the calf implants surgery.
+Most patients take 3 weeks off work for this procedure to get a comfortable recovery period.
+Patients also need to follow the doctor's instructions carefully.
 The legs need to be massaged daily in order to avoid capsular contracture.

 Calf implants surgery risks and complications can include: